-Your guide to cycling across Korea.
+Your quick guide to cycling in Korea.

 That’s impossible.
 A country is too big to cross on a bike?
 Have you hear of South Korea.
 Sixty million people live in area the size of Indiana.